NON-DISCRIMINATION & GENERAL ADMISSION STATEMENT

 - A LOGOS FEE (Approximately $375) is assessed each degree-seeking student enrolled.

 - AUDIT FEES are one hundred dollars ($100) per course for all audited courses.
 A thirty-five dollar ($35) application fee must accompany the initial application of all prospective audit students.
-The semester fee and technology fee also apply to all audit students per semester.
+The semester fee, technology fee, and library fee also apply to all audit students per semester.

 - BIBLE CERTIFICATE CLASS FEE is eighty-five dollars ($85) per course.
 (No application, semester or technology fees.
 No discounts.)